leapmanlab/leapmanlab.github.io/dense-cell/README.md

 source leapmanlab/bin/activate
 pip3 install --upgrade pip
 pip3 install -r requirements.txt
-# Add a jupyter kernel for the venv
+# Add a jupyter kernel for the venv.
+# 'ipython' should point to whichever ipython was bundled with
+# your Jupyter notebook install.
 ipython kernel install --user --name=leapmanlab
 ```

-You should now be able to run example notebooks!
+You should now be able to run example notebooks.
 Each folder within _examples_ contains a separate, self-contained example.

 ---